Server-Side Rendering

 tastyMiddleware(options?)

 Astro middleware factory.
-Options:
+Use for manual middleware composition.

 | Option | Type | Default | Description |